ComfyUI Extension: ComfyUI-LatentSyncWrapper

 Checkpoint Directory Structure

-After successful installation and model download, your checkpoint directory structure should look like this:
+After downloading models (using either option), your checkpoint directory structure should look like this:

 ./checkpoints/